Generic selectors

 • Color: Speckled or pale brown

 The leopard tortoise is a large and widespread African species from semi-arid grasslands and savannas.
-The largest specimens can reach up to 30 inches and 80 pounds, although most will max out at less than half that size.
-Leopard tortoises do best outdoors but will need a temperature-controlled indoor habitat if you live in a cold area.
+Most specimens stay under 18 inches (46 cm), but the largest can reach 30 inches and 80 pounds (36 kg).
+They do best outdoors and need a temperature-controlled indoor space in cold climates.
+This species is relatively peaceful toward other tortoises and can be group-housed in a large enough enclosure.

 15. Egyptian